zaneprall/Drivetools/README.md

 # Drivetools
-folder containing tools meant to be run from an external disk.
+Tools meant to be run from an external disk.
 Copy these onto a flash drive or networked drive for some basic windows extraction, administration and troubleshooting scripts.